Hemostasis, the arrest of bleeding from an injured blood vessel, requires the combined activity of

-Tissue plasminogen activator (tPA), from endothelial cells, is a poor activator when free in solution but an efficient activator when bound to fibrin in proximity to plasminogen.
+Tissue plasminogen activator (tPA), from endothelial cells, is a poor activator of plasminogen when free in solution but an efficient activator when bound to fibrin in proximity to plasminogen.

 Streptokinase, a bacterial product not normally found in the body, is another potent plasminogen activator.

-Streptokinase, urokinase, and recombinant tPA (alteplase) have all been used therapeutically to induce fibrinolysis in patients with acute thrombotic disorders.
+Streptokinase, urokinase, and recombinant tPA (alteplase) have all been used therapeutically to induce fibrinolysis in patients with acute thrombosis.